GameFoundry/bsf/Documentation/Manuals/docs/01_Developer_Manuals/07_Renderer/01_customRenderer.md

 > All builtin shaders are cached.
 The system will automatically pick up any changes to shaders in *Data/Raw/Engine* folder and rebuild the cache when needed.
 However if you are changing defines as above you must manually force the system to rebuild by modifying the BSL file in *Data/Raw/Engine* folder.

 ## Parameter blocks
-In the @ref gpuPrograms manual we talked about parameter block buffers, represented by **GpuParamBlockBuffer** class.
+In the [GPU programs](../Low_Level_rendering/gpuPrograms) manual we talked about parameter block buffers, represented by **GpuParamBlockBuffer** class.
 These blocks are used for group data parameters (such as float, int or bool) into blocks that can then be efficiently bound to the pipeline.
 They are better known as uniform buffers in OpenGL/Vulkan, or constant buffers in DX11.

 An example of such a buffer in HLSL looks like this:
 ~~~~~~~~~~~~~{.cpp}